 After reading the papers, I did not stop.
 I have dug deeper and found another gem.
 It’s a talk done by Tim Rath (I mentioned it above, he is one of the co-authors of the original paper) with the exciting title “The Evolution of Testing Methodology at AWS: From Status Quo to Formal Methods with TLA+” from 2015, which is available here.

-And it provides even more information about DynamoDB work, where Tim was a part of the team and even more information about the comparison to the generative testing (different name on property-based testing) or process clusters technique (which is very similar to what Jepsen does).
-Long story, short: any mentioned alternative to TLA+ did not provide enough confidence for them.
+And it provides even more information about DynamoDB work, where Tim was a part of the team and even more details on the comparison to the generative testing (different name on property-based testing) or process clusters technique (which is very similar to what Jepsen does).
+Long story short: any mentioned alternative to TLA+ did not provide enough confidence for them.

 He also made two significant observations.

 One about Test Adequacy Criteria.
 Most projects use Code Coverage currently, and it provides valuable information, but it’s based on weak criteria.
 If you want to perform more exhaustive testing, it requires time and experience yet still focuses more or less on happy path scenarios.
 And you are not testing the design, which is the essential part of TLA+.

 The second one is important too.
 Testing and Quality is often not as sexy as other topics, but it’s definitely providing business value and equals or overcomes the time spend on development and implementation.
 I think we often forget about it, especially when standing on the shoulders of giants.